worldcoin/world-id-starter/README.md

 The action ID (also called "external nullifier") makes sure that the proof your contract receives was generated for it (more on [Action IDs](https://id.worldcoin.org/docs/about/glossary#action-id)).
 A sensible default is to use the address of your contract (which will always be unique), but feel free to update if you have a unique use-case.
 You should be changing the `abi.encodePacked(address(this)).hashToField()` line, updating the parameters inside the `encodePacked` call.

-> Note: Make sure you're passing the correct Action ID when initializing the JS widget!
+> **Note** Make sure you're passing the correct Action ID when initializing the JS widget!
 The generated proof will be invalid otherwise.

 ### Setting your signal